 At contact distance, this is a good one, especially since you don’t really get sights on this one.

 The 3032 Tomcat is one of the more popular modern .32 ACP guns, and with good reason.
-It features a great stainless finish, a capacity of 7+1, and it’s as reliable as you could ask a handgun to be.
+It features a great stainless finish and a capacity of 7+1, and it’s as reliable as you could ask for a handgun to be.

 It uses a tip-up barrel design, meaning you don’t actually have to rack the slide.
 This makes it a phenomenal option for those without a lot of hand strength.

 If you suffer from a case of arthritis or other joint issues, the Tomcat is a solid option.